kitarp3690/Attendance-and-Classroom-Behavior-Monitoring-System/README.md

 <h1>Learning to code from VS code</h1> <br>
 adding more steps from VS code
 <br>
-Now we can code from VS code in this project
+Now we can code from VS code in this project properly